open menu icon

 After entering, each grade is converted to a standard numerical value, based on the official LSAC Grade Conversion Table.
 This is the same grading scale used by LSAC when they calculate CAS GPAs.

-This conversion step is important because LSAC grade values can differ from the institutional GPA scale.
-This step makes our tool accurate.
-Applying the correct LSAC values ensures consistency with how law schools evaluate applications.
+This conversion is essential because LSAC grade values often differ from institutional GPA scales.
+Applying the correct LSAC values ensures accuracy and consistency with law school evaluations.

 3. Applying the GPA Formula:

 After converting the grades, this tool calculates total quality points by multiplying each grade value by its corresponding credit hours.
-Then a standard GPA formula is used. which is
+The calculator then applies the standard weighted GPA formula:

 GPA = Σ (Credit Hours * Letter Grade Value) / Total Credit Hours